 A break is something that carers want to use for themselves.
 It should be planned, meaningful and positive.
 The arrangements need to work for both the carer and the person they care for in order to be beneficial and improve carer wellbeing.

 The term ‘respite’ is often equated with residential breaks and can be viewed quite narrowly.
 The guidance uses the term ‘carers’ breaks’ to encourage a more innovative approach by commissioners and to engage a wider range of potential providers.

 Carers view breaks as essential in helping them to continue a caring role and to maintain their own health and wellbeing.
 They value breaks for a wide range of reasons – practical, emotional, social and psychological.
 Being able to take time away from the pressures of a caring role is one of the most frequently-voiced carer demands.
 Breaks are vital to maintaining relationships with many carers using breaks to spend time with family and friends.
+NICE (2020) recommends that carers’ breaks should “meet carers' needs for a break, for example in duration, timing, frequency and type of break” and “be arranged in a way that provides reliable and consistent support to the carer (such as avoiding last-minute changes that could lead to additional stress for the carer)”.
 Despite this, access to breaks can be difficult and many carers just don’t get the breaks they need.

-The following data is taken from Carers UK ‘Carers’ breaks’ survey 2018/19
+The following data is taken from Carers UK 2022 State of Caring survey.